-Emergency Ordinance 39/2018 regarding Public-Private Partnerships (PPP) represents the most important instrument for city halls in Romania that think long-term projects and have a real desire to construct fast high-quality infrastructure projects acclaimed by civilians.
+Emergency Ordinance 39/2018 regarding Public-Private Partnerships (PPP) represents the most important instrument for city halls in Romania regarding long-term projects and for building fast high-quality infrastructure projects acclaimed by civilians.

-For many years, city halls have been unable to accomplish projects that met their development needs.
-On one hand, the law has forbidden city halls to borrow, combined at country level, more than 1.2 billion RON/year, loans being authorized by the Ministry of Finance.
-On the other hand, the old PPP law has been no help, and no many can brag about the high take-up of EU funds.
+For many years, city halls have been unable to accomplish development projects meeting their needs.
+On one hand, the law has forbidden city halls to borrow more than 1.2 billion RON/year, at country level, loans being authorized by the Ministry of Finance.
+On the other hand, the old PPP law has been no help, and not many can brag about the high take-up of EU funds.

 Emergency Ordinance 39/2018, however, offers perspectives of long-term sustainable development.
-It is well know that public authorities do not have the financial strength to make major investments using their own money only.
-In this regard, the PPP law creates the possibly for city halls to identify private sector partners to support major infrastructure projects.
+It is well known that public authorities do not have the financial strength to make major investments using only their own money.
+In this regard, the PPP law makes it possible for city halls to identify partners in the private sector to support major infrastructure projects.

-The action plan is simple: the city hall works with the private partner, according to Law 98/2016, create a project company that makes the investment, operates it and supports it for the entire contract period.
-The contract can be signed on a minimum of 5-year period, having no upper time limitation.
-This implies that an infrastructure project that will be used by taxpayers in the next 50 years will not only paid by the people living and working today, but by every taxpayer generation benefitting from the implemented local project.
-The private partners job is to finance its part of the project: either by bank loan or its own income.
-The city hall’s duty is to ensure minimum 50% of the project company’s annual income, and at the same time, cashes part of the profit.
+The action plan is simple: according to Law 98/2016, the city hall works with the private partner, creating a project company that makes the investment, operates and supports it for the entire contract period.
+The contract can be signed on a minimum of 5-year period, having no upper time limit.
+This implies that an infrastructure project used by taxpayers in the next 50 years will not only be paid by the people living and working today, but by every taxpayer generation benefiting from the implemented local project.
+The private partner’s job is to finance its part of the project: either by bank loan or its own revenues.
+The city hall’s duty is to ensure minimum 50% of the project company’s annual revenues, and at the same time, cashes part of the profit.

-It’s highly important the private investor also handles maintaining and renovating services, and its main interest is high quality services.
+It is highly important the private investor also handles maintaining and renovating services, its main interest being high quality services.

-Everyone wins with this kind of contract: the city hall implement the project fast and at high standards, avoids auctions and challenges (as it is the project company’s job to contract,hire and supervise all services), and the private investor makes a stable long-term profit.
+It is a win-win kind of contract: the city hall implements the project fast and at high standards, avoids auctions and challenges (as it is the project company’s job to contract, hire and supervise all services), and the private investor makes a stable long-term profit.

-For short, the steps a mayor has to follow:
+For short, the steps a mayor should follow:

 - Make a base study to analyze the viability and bankability of the project, such as risk management.